Last Updated on

 - Root canal prior to placement of a crown or some other type of restoration

-- Dental injury that has resulted in pulp inflammation
+- A dental injury that has resulted in pulp inflammation

 - Extreme tooth sensitivity that makes standard dental treatments difficult to perform